MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders-macos.md

 # Redirect and move macOS Desktop and Documents folders to OneDrive

 > [!NOTE]
 > Folder Backup is available in the Insiders ring.
-Find out how to [set the update ring for the OneDrive sync app](use-group-policy#set-the-sync-app-update-ring) and [how we release updates through multiple rings](use-group-policy#set-the-sync-app-update-ring).
+Find out how to [set the update ring for the OneDrive sync app, and how we release updates through multiple rings](use-group-policy.md#set-the-sync-app-update-ring).

 This article is for IT admins managing the OneDrive sync app for macOS.